Basic Retirement Planner Software (RP)

 • RP is a very flexible retirement calculating program when dealing with client names.
 Most retirement calculators simply can't handle some client names (e.g., Dr. John A. Smith and Mary Jones-Smith, CPA).
 RP easily does just about every combination imaginable.

 • There are many cell-based error messages that tell you about input errors made, and how to correct them (by telling exactly which cell needs to be changed and how).
 RP also uses Excel's input validation to help guide input and to minimizes input typos, so you won't have to chase your tail figuring out where you went wrong.

 • All input cells are color-coded to make it faster and easier to use.
 For example, if it's not green then it's not an input cell.
 There are three shades of green to indicate if an input is just for client, spouse, or affects both.
 Inputs also change from green to gray after data is input, so you can quickly see if you missed anything.
-Peach cells are those that change with input.
+Peach (or pinkish, depending on your Excel version) cells are those that change with input.
 Gray cells are those that don't change with input.
 Non-input cells are also usually protected to prevent user errors from destroying the program.

 It's an MS Word document, so you can easily search to find things, add notes either in text or in handwriting, print it, etc.

-This is one of the few personal finance modules that has a "trial period" (but only for financial advisors, not for consumers).
+This is one of the few personal finance modules that has a free 30-day trial period.